 Eastern Washington University is one of the best transfer schools in the country.
 Nearly 1,200 transfer students choose EWU each year, and this doesn't include the hundreds of incoming freshman who transfer credits from colleges and unversities throughout the United States.

-Our Transfer Center focuses solely on helping transfer students get the most out of their education and transfer experience, and EWU has developed the state's most thorough and innovative transfer programs and articulation agreements.
+EWU has developed the state's most thorough and innovative transfer programs and articulation agreements, and our dedicated transfer center works with dozens of colleges to smooth the path for transfer students.
 It's safe to say you're in good hands here.

 If you're a transfer student, you'll want to make sure you know the types of transfer credits that EWU accepts.
 You might have more transfer credits than you think.